-Can a dog have a vegetarian or even a vegan diet?
+Can a dog have a vegetarian diet?
 Put this question to a group of dog-lovers and you will get a wild exchange of varied opinions, assumptions and reproaches.
 Opponents are of the opinion that a dog is a true carnivore; proponents contend that a dog is perfectly capable of processing vegetarian food.

 What’s behind vegetarian dog food?

 Back in 1995, Yarrah’s founder noticed that plenty of dogs get itchy, have lacklustre fur, general listlessness and other vague symptoms.
 Even a few dogs eating the organic food from Yarrah were exhibiting symptoms.
 After deliberating with various vets, the cause was identified: the dogs were reacting badly to certain animal proteins.
 Yarrah subsequently developed a vegetarian dog food, which relieved the symptoms many of the dogs were experiencing.

 Is a dog a true carnivore?